ljjjustin/packforge/README.md

       `GITURL` specify a git repository from where we get can the latest source code and create source code tarball.
       * URL
       `URL` specify a link from where we can get source code tarball.
+      * NAME
+      `NAME` the really project name, because the separate directory name may be it is not the really project name.
       * VERSION
       if you specified a source code tarball do NOT abide to [Semantic Versioning](http://semver.org/lang/zh-CN/), you should specify `VERSION` in config file.